rooben-me/react-counter/README.md

 ### Only keep App.js App.css Index.js in src folder

-`copy and paste the code inside these files`
+`copy and paste these files to your own react app or just clone this repo`